 For delegates who are short of time but would like to see a major powerplant within a day, Tour A will be a local excursion to the 680 MW Zarnowiec pumped-storage plant.
 Completed in 1983 and upgraded between 2007 and 2011, it is the largest hydro installation in Poland, housing four 170 MW Francis pump-turbines.
 There will be a technical briefing at the powerplant, and then a tour, including a visit to the upper reservoir.

-There will then be a short visit to the ‘Kashubian Eye’.
+There will be a bus transfer to a local restaurant for lunch, followed by a visit to the ‘Kashubian Eye’.
 Set in attractive gardens, this is an observation tower offering views over the surrounding countryside.

 The first day of this tour will be the same as Tour A, with the groups joining to visit the Zarnowiec pumped-storage plant.

-In the late afternoon, on arrival back in Gdansk, the group will continue to the charming seaside town of Sopot (about 20 minutes by road from the centre of Gdansk), to check in to the hotel on the coast where the group will stay for three nights.
+In the late afternoon, Tour B participants will travel to the charming seaside town of Sopot (about 20 minutes by road from the centre of Gdansk), to check in to the hotel on the coast where the group will stay for three nights.

 On the second day, after breakfast, the tour will leave for a short bus journey to the first in a series of small hydro plants in the Radunia cascade development, operated by Energa and constructed between 1920 and 2005.
 It is planned to visit the Straszyn (2.45 MW), and Bielkowo (7.2 MW) schemes.
 The Radunia river is a tributary of the Motlawa, which flows into the Gulf of Gdansk.
 A total head of 162 m is available along the 103 km-long river, and the nine small plants have a total capacity of 14 MW.

 After breakfast, the group will depart around 08.00 hrs for a bus journey of slightly more than two hours, to the 160 MW Wloclawek powerplant on the Vistula river, which is the largest classical hydro plant in Poland.
 There will be refreshments, a briefing, and a technical tour.
-The group will then proceed to Czestochowa for lunch, followed by a sightseeing tour of the Jasna Gora sanctuary.
+The group will then travel further south, with a picnic lunch en route, followed by a sightseeing tour of the Jasna Gora sanctuary.

 In the afternoon the journey will continue to Bielsko Biala for dinner and an overnight stay.